All Episodes

 Neighboring mayors, they couldn't have been nicer to the president.

-So the question is, why does the liberal mainstream media in this country, why do people on television in this country, you know, run with phony and false narratives the way they always do, because they don't seem too interested in the truth in all of this.
+So the question is: why does the liberal mainstream media in this country, why do people on television in this country, you know, run with phony and false narratives the way they always do?

 That was his answer.

-Every other elected official was praising the president, but the only one quoted by the main mainstream media was the one mayor that was politicizing all of this as she stood in front of pallets of supplies.
+Every other elected official was praising the president, but the only one quoted by the mainstream media was the one mayor that was politicizing all of this as she stood in front of pallets of supplies.

 What's your reaction, Elvira?

-Well, my reaction is just like you said, I think that the liberal media has been very unfair with the president.
+Well, my reaction is, just like you said, I think that the liberal media has been very unfair with the president.

-Uh I lived in Puerto Rico for many years.
+I lived in Puerto Rico for many years.

-And I think that the fact that the President did not cancel his trip to Puerto Rico after what happened 48 hours in Las Vegas shows very clearly that he is committed to that commonwealth and to that territory.
+And I think that the fact that the president did not cancel his trip to Puerto Rico after what happened 48 hours in Las Vegas shows very clearly that he is committed to that Commonwealth and to that territory.

 So right there it shows that he is committed.

-Not only that, it's exactly what you said, it's billions and billions of dollars that they have received.
+It's billions and billions of dollars that they have received.

 Calling people to responsibility is not a racist remark.